By John Salak –

 Superhealthykids.com takes a wider approach to Halloween candy crisis, noting that food allergies isn’t the only issue in play.
 Treat givers need to consider dye sensitivities and dental health considerations when they plop something in a zombie or monster’s bag.

 Fortunately, this wellness site offers of a range of healthy edible and non-food Halloween treat options to consider, including applesauce pouches, mini raisin boxes, Annie’s Whole Wheat Bunnies, Clif Kid ZBars, snack packs of roasted chickpeas, sunflower seeds, banana chips and more.

-There are even more feel-good options on what’s wise to dish out at Halloween thanks and a growing number of companies that specialize in supplying cartons of gluten-free health snacks for this horror holiday.
+There are even more feel-good allergy-free candy options on what’s wise to dish out at Halloween thanks and a growing number of companies that specialize in supplying cartons of gluten-free health snacks for this horror holiday.
 If you have trouble finding them, just visit Amazon’s Halloween store and start searching for healthy Halloween snacks and see what comes up.

 Still unsure whether you’re ready to entirely give up on Kit Kats, Snickers, Crunch Bars and Reese’s at Halloween?
 That’s okay too.
 Provide alternatives.
-Set up separate selections of traditional fare that is clearly marked and another bowl of treats for those (parents or trick or treaters) wanting healthier, allergy-proof alternatives.
+Set up separate selections of traditional fare that is clearly marked and another bowl of treats for those (parents or trick-or-treaters) wanting healthier, allergy-proof alternatives.